UPPS 04.04.54 - Years of Service Awards and Retired Faculty and Staff Events

 All 40-year honorees will receive a pin with a diamond-colored stone and a signed certificate.

-The director of Special Projects will order and purchase all pins and will provide the appropriate pins to the Office of the Provost for faculty awards.
+The director of Special Projects will order and purchase all pins and will provide the appropriate pins to the Office of the Provost and Vice President for Academic Affairs for faculty awards.

 PROCEDURES FOR IDENTIFYING ELIGIBLE HONOREES

 In early February, Human Resources will provide a list of staff members eligible for recognition at the spring ceremony to the director of Special Projects.
-Faculty Records will forward a list of faculty members eligible for service awards to the deans and chairs.
+Faculty and Academic Resources will forward a list of faculty members eligible for service awards to the deans and chairs.

-The director of Special Projects will submit to administrative heads a preliminary list of honorees for the spring ceremony.
+The director of Special Projects will submit a preliminary list of honorees for the spring ceremony to administrative heads.
 Administrative heads will verify the names and resolve any discrepancies with Human Resources, which will notify Special Projects of any needed changes.

-The Office of the Provost will supply college deans with appropriate certificates and pins for faculty honorees.
+The Office of the Provost and Vice President for Academic Affairs will supply college deans with appropriate certificates and pins for faculty honorees with 10, 15, 20, and 25 years of service.

 College deans will notify faculty honorees.